-- maintain natural groundwater flow direction and rate through the aquifer - maintain water quality and natural mixing of groundwater from each zone, recognising that this is a significant determinate of water quality in the Roper River - reflect (existing and forecast) land use intensity and essential infrastructure needs, for example location of bores for drinking water - reflect the aquifer properties and water quality across the plan area, and distinguish zones where changes in aquifer conditions may impact beneficial uses within or adjacent to that zone - distribute extraction and mitigate localised drawdown - deliver environmental flows to iconic features and groundwater dependent ecosystems.
+- reflect current and forecast land use intensity and essential infrastructure needs, for example location of bores for drinking water - reflect the aquifer properties and water quality across the plan area, and distinguish zones where changes in aquifer conditions may impact beneficial uses within or adjacent to that zone - distribute extraction and mitigate localised drawdown - deliver environmental flows to iconic features and groundwater dependent ecosystems.

-The western and eastern boundaries of the plan area correspond to the edges of the Daly geological basin, which hosts the TLA.
+The western and eastern boundaries of the plan area correspond to the edges of the Daly geological basin, which hosts the Tindall Limestone Aquifer.
 The northern boundary near the King River represents a groundwater divide in the Tindall Limestone formation, where groundwater flows north towards the Katherine River and south towards the Roper River.
 The southern boundary is adjacent to the Georgina geological basin.